Assured autonomy: How operations research powers and orchestrates generative AI systems: Game-Theoretic Safety and Robust Autonomy

 \subsection{Distribution-Level Constraints and Sample-Level Enforcement}

-An abstraction for \emph{operational} constraint control is to distinguish between two classes of constraints. \emph{Semantic constraints} regulate output attributes or preferences, while \emph{structural constraints} govern the feasibility of the system as a dynamical object, such as flow conservation, capacity limits, integrality, or stability, and should hold globally throughout execution.
-In OR, such structural constraints are not preferences but non-negotiable identities.
+Operational constraint control distinguishes two classes. \emph{Semantic constraints} regulate output attributes or preferences; \emph{structural constraints} govern feasibility as a dynamical object---flow conservation, capacity limits, integrality, or stability---and should hold globally.
+In OR, structural constraints are non-negotiable identities, not preferences.

-For generative models used in decision-making, this distinction motivates imposing constraints directly on the \emph{generated scenarios}, and hence on the induced scenario distribution.
-Let $x \in \mathcal{X}$ denote an operational scenario (e.g., demand trajectories, lead times, outages), drawn from a scenario distribution $P$, and let $h_k(x) \le 0$ encode structural feasibility requirements.
+For generative models used in decision-making, this distinction motivates imposing constraints on the \emph{generated scenarios}, and hence on the induced scenario distribution.
+Let $x \in \mathcal{X}$ denote an operational scenario (e.g., demand trajectories, lead times, outages), drawn from $P$, and let $h_k(x) \le 0$ encode structural feasibility requirements.
 When generation is coupled to downstream decisions, a natural objective is

 which links constrained scenario generation directly to the minimax formulation in~\cref{eq:minimax_general}.